TheOrca-sol/hostify/README.md

 # 🏠 Hostify - Automated Property Management Platform

-Hostify is a comprehensive property management system designed to automate the most time-consuming tasks for rental hosts.
-It handles iCal sync, guest verification, and automated, event-driven communication, allowing you to focus on providing a great guest experience.
+Hostify is a comprehensive multi-role property management system designed to automate the most time-consuming tasks for rental hosts, co-hosts, agencies, and service teams.
+It handles iCal sync, guest verification, automated communication, team management, contract generation, and provides advanced analytics - allowing you to focus on providing a great guest experience.

 ## 🌟 Core Features

 ### 🏢 Property & Reservation Management
-- **Multi-Property Support:** Manage all your properties from a single dashboard.
+- **Multi-Property Support:** Manage all your properties from a single unified dashboard.
 - **iCal Sync:** Automatically syncs reservations from platforms like Airbnb, Booking.com, and Vrbo.
 - **Smart Parsing:** Intelligently parses iCal data to identify and ignore blocked periods, extracting guest confirmation codes and partial phone numbers.
-- **Search & Pagination:** Easily search and navigate through all your reservations and guests.
+- **Advanced Search & Filtering:** Easily search and navigate through all your reservations and guests with powerful filters.
+- **Occupancy Analytics:** Interactive charts and calendar views showing property utilization rates with period selection (week/month/quarter/year).

+### 👥 Multi-Role Team Management
+- **Flexible Role System:** Support for property owners, co-hosts, agencies, cleaners, and maintenance workers.
+- **Unified Workspace:** Team members see all assigned properties with role-based permissions and access control.
+- **Dual Invitation Methods:** Email invitations for managers (co-hosts/agencies) and SMS invitations for service workers (cleaners/maintenance).
+- **International Phone Support:** Country code selector with automatic Moroccan (+212) number formatting.
+- **Permission Matrix:** Granular control over team member access to features like financials, pricing, and property management.

-### 🔐 Guest Verification
+### 🔐 Guest Verification & Contracts
-- **Automated Link Sending:** Manually trigger the verification process, which then kicks off all other automations.
+- **Automated Verification Links:** Manually trigger the verification process, which then kicks off all other automations.
 - **Document Upload & OCR:** Guests upload their ID documents, and the system uses OCR to automatically extract their information.
 - **Generic Document Support:** The OCR is designed to work with a wide variety of international ID cards and passports.
+- **Digital Contract Generation:** Automated PDF contract creation with embedded host and guest signatures.
+- **Contract Signing Flow:** Secure digital signature capture and contract management system.
 - **Host Review:** Securely view uploaded documents to manually verify guest information.

 ### 💬 Automated Communication Engine